 - Police pollen

 It is pretty much impossible to avoid pollen, particularly in the summer months.
-If you summer from hay fever, you can check the UK pollen forecast to help keep your symptoms at bay.
+If you suffer from hay fever, you can check the UK pollen forecast to help keep your symptoms at bay.
 When the pollen count is high, try to stay indoors as much possible.
 As a rule, 10am-4pm is peak pollen time, but some days can be worse than others.
-Rain can help to clear away the pollen from the air, so after take advantage and get outside after a summer downpour!
+Rain can help to clear away the pollen from the air, so take advantage and get outside after a summer downpour!

 If you know you're going to be outside during a high pollen day, you can take medication called anti-histamines.
 They're available in a variety of different forms.
 Tablets or syrup, for both children and adults, can be bought over the counter.
 They're good for itching, sneezing and watery eyes, but often less helpful for a blocked nose.
 They can cause drowsiness and, occasionally in children, slight hyperactivity.
 Eye drops and nasal sprays are also available through your local pharmacist and can work quite effectively.

 - Protect your airways

 Try taking precautions like dabbing petroleum jelly around your nostrils.
 Or, if you want a natural barrier balm, try Haymax, which is made from beeswax and seed oils.
 Even a face covering when gardening can help to trap the pollen from entering into your airways.
 Just make sure you can still breathe!

 - Shower and change your clothes